noahehall/theBookOfNoah/architecture/informationarchitecture.md

           - some algorithms return many results of varying relevance, while some return fewer higher quality results
           - recall
             - `# relevant documents retrieved / # relevant documents in collection`
+            - the proportion of relevant ddocuments in the result set compared to all the relevant documents in the system
+              - i.e. 'show me ALL the relevant documents'
             - high recall is generally useful for learning everything about a topic
             - e.g. in research or 'ego surfing'
           - precision
             - `# relevant documents retrieved / # total documents in collection`
+            - the relevance of documents within a given result set
+              - i.e. 'show me ONLY the relevant documents'
             - when it doesnt matter how mmany results exist as long as you get a good enough answer in the first few results
         - pattern-matching algorithms
           - compare the users query with an index (typically) of the full text content looking for the same string of text